timghill/GladsGP/experiments/synthetic/analysis/README.md

 ### Sensitivity analysis

-Last, if all the assessments look good, we can compute the sensitivity indices (~12 h):
+Last, if all the assessments look good, compute the sensitivity indices (~12 h):

 ```
 sbatch sensitivity_indices.sh